CyberGeekPk/Cybersecurity-Operations-Fundamentals-Specialization-by-CISCO/Course1_SOC/module6.md

 https://www.first.org/standards/frameworks/csirts/csirt_services_framework_v2.1

 You  will now learn who these stakeholders are, their responsibilities in  the context of incident response, and how they interact with the SOC.

+## Internal Stakeholders

+Although the SOC team members are highly  skilled cybersecurity professionals, they must engage personnel in the  organization’s other departments to carry out their incident response  efforts.
+These personnel are known as internal stakeholders.
+They  provide the necessary expertise and guidance during an incident  response.

+Internal stakeholders range  from human resources to legal department personnel.
+It is important for  you to learn how to identify the internal stakeholders.
+It is also  important to look at their responsibilities and interactions with the  SOC team during an incident response.
+You will need to consider the  rules of engagement that the SOC will use when seeking their assistance.
+The organization will have to define the information escalation process  that will be followed during an incident response by following the  established incident management communication plan.

+- Executive Management Team (Corporate/
+C-Level Exec)
+- Incident Response Team Manager
+- Incident Response Technical Lead
+- Information Technology (Network Security Engineer)
+- Governance, Risk and Compliance (GRC) Group
+- Legal Council
+- Public Relations Affairs and Media Relations
+- Help Desk